rmarafioti/bookBuddy/README.md

 Things I would add or improve upon for better user experience:

--Change the color of the text when the available staus is true -dipsplay a message that the user needs to be logged in to check out a book, this message should also be a link to the authform
+-dipsplay a message that the user needs to be logged in to check out a book, this message should also be a link to the authform